clemsos/writings/_quora/2019-04-06-Could-Shenzhen-International-Airport-overtake-Hong-Kong-International-Airport-as-Shenzhen-becomes-more-relevant-in-the-next-10-20-years.md

 title: |
     Could Shenzhen International Airport
-    overtake Hong Kong International Airport as Shenzhen becomes more relevant in the next 10-20+ years? - Quora
+    overtake Hong Kong International Airport as Shenzhen becomes more relevant in the next 10-20+ years?
 ---

 SZIA was developed to raise the international profile of the city with a